 In analyzing the log, we distinguish between temporary users and long-term users according to the interval between their first job and their last job in the log.
-If the interval is long enough (above 12 weeks in our implementation), the user is classified as longterm.
+If the interval is long enough (above 12 weeks in our implementation), the user is classified as long-term.
 Otherwise the classification is temporary.
 The threshold of 12 weeks is chosen based on observation of the distribution of periods of activity by different users.
-We found that for most users their period of activity was up to about 12 weeks; these are the temporary users.
+We found that for many users their period of activity was up to about 12 weeks; these are the temporary users.
 For the rest there was a uniform distribution from 12 weeks to the full length of the log.
 This is interpreted as representing long-term users whose activity was arbitrarily intersected with the logging period.
-The numbers of temporary and long-term users found in different logs, and the jobs that they submitted, are shown in Table 2.
-There tend to be somewhat more long-term users than temporary ones, but as may be expected, the long-term users submit the vast majority of the jobs.
+The numbers of temporary and long-term users found in different logs, and the jobs that they submitted, are shown in Table V. There tend to be somewhat more long-term users than temporary ones.
+As may be expected, the long-term users submit the vast majority of the jobs.
+Temporary users have in average less jobs and sessions due to their shorter activity.
+However, parameters that don't depend on the activity length, such as session lengths, are similar for long-term and temporary users.